ahmedmarzougui-enclaive/Confidential-Computing/README.md

 - In Case A, only local access controls apply (e.g., socket ACLs, mTLS, process/cgroup identity).
 No remote attestation needed.
 - In Case B, Nitride handles attestation and secret provisioning.
 The app still never sees raw keys; they remain in vHSM memory.

+Nitride – Role

+Nitride is a VM-resident agent that acts as the bridge between vHSM and external secret sources.

+Its main functions:

+Attestation: Proves to the provisioning service that the VM is running securely inside a SEV-SNP enclave.

+Secret Request: Once attestation succeeds, Nitride requests the needed secret/key (e.g., LUKS passphrase, API key) from the external provisioning service.

+Secure Injection: Delivers the secret directly into vHSM’s protected memory—keys never leave the enclave.

+ “Nitride = the secure messenger that proves trust and fetches secrets.”

+In Case A: Nitride does nothing because the key already exists.

+In Case B: Nitride ensures that only a verified, trusted VM receives secrets.